marcusfgardiner/SentiMind/README.md

 brew install --HEAD watchman
 ```

-For Testing our Python back-end we used Nose and Pytest.
+For Testing our Python back-end we used Pytest.
 To run the tests:

 To run python tests:

 1. Ensure you have run 'pipenv install requests' and 'npm install' as above to download dependencies
 2.  'pipenv shell' to set up the python environment
-3.  'nosetests' to run tests from the 'backend' folder
+3.  cd to backend folder and use 'pytest' in the terminal to run tests

 # Reflecting on our project: